tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 Output template | [template.nc](https://thredds.met.no//thredds/fileServer/metusers/thomasn/gridpp/template.nc) | 45 MB
 Python code | [surface_analysis.py]({{ site.url }}/assets/scripts/surface_analysis.py) | 4.3 KB

-The python code is a collection of all code shown on this page.
+The python code contains all of the code shown on this page and can be run to produce the figures below.

 ## Quality control of observations